 Clinical Faculty Processes

 The FoMD adopted a universal Clinical Faculty Promotion Process in 2022.
-The revised process, approved by the Dean’s Executive Committee (DEC) on June 6, 2022, is summarized in the document found here.
-Highlights include:
+The revised process, approved by the Dean’s Executive Committee (DEC) on June 6, 2022, and revisions approved on September 10, 2025.
+The document is being finalized and will be uploaded ASAP.
+For immediate assistance, contact fomdclin@ualberta.ca.

 - Clinical Faculty Academic Contribution Reports are now harmonized across departments.

-- Promotions are based on 4 pillars of academic contribution: education, clinical leadership, research, and administration.
+- Promotions are based on 4 pillars of academic contribution: education, clinical leadership, scholarship, and administration.

-- Specific procedures are in place for suspension and termination of appointments, as well as grounds for non-renewal.
+- Specific procedures are in place for suspension and termination of appointments, and grounds for non-renewal.

 - A formal process for appealing suspension or termination of clinical appointments is in place.